 Sipping craft beer in Wichita is more fun while playing a game of “Whoa!
 Do you see that?” as you spot relics of pop culture’s past on display in every corner of Nortons Brewing Company.
 Aliens, gargoyles, flamingos, and a massive Beastie Boys mural set the backdrop for an amusing experience.
 Head outside to the dog-friendly beer garden to play a game of cornhole or sip suds from a porch swing.
 Take a moment before leaving to view the aquatic themed street art along the shipping container painted by local artist, Anthony Parker.

 To enjoy a meal at Old Mill Tasty Shop is to take a step back in time to the early days of downtown Wichita.
 Home of the city’s original soda fountain operating since 1932, everyone loves sitting at the marble counter enjoying a chocolate malt or fizzy soda.
 Staying for lunch or dinner?
 Slide into a booth to enjoy menu classics like homestyle meatloaf or the ever-popular chicken salad sandwich.

 Peace, Love & Pie

 C’mon, what’s not to love about a café dedicated to pie?
-Besides the mouthwatering smells and beautiful dessert case, the modern interior of this new space will help you “Enjoy the journey,” as you enjoy a slice of pie, a pie shake or one of their creative appPIEtizers.
+Besides the mouthwatering smells and beautiful dessert case at Peace, Love & Pie, the modern interior of this new space will help you Enjoy the Journey as you enjoy a slice of pie, a pie shake or one of their perfectly-sized Cutie Pies.

 Dinner or beer in a shipping container anyone?
-You’ll say “Prost” (German for “Cheers”) when you see this restaurant’s two-story second level.
+You’ll say “Prost” (German for “Cheers”) when you see this two-story restaurant’s second level.
 There are floor-to-ceiling windows allowing plenty of natural light and the ceiling is lined with colorful flags from Germany’s 16 states.
 This eatery run by a German native is an anchor at Revolutsia, an open-air shipping container development.